AdguardTeam/KnowledgeBase/docs/adguard-for-safari/overview.md

 ### AdGuard Social {#social}

 *AdGuard Social* contains filters against social media buttons, widgets, scripts, and icons.
+Other annoyance filters can also be found in this section: filters against popups, mobile app banners, cookie notices, and more.
 To enable them, find *Social Widgets* in the Filters tab.

 ### AdGuard Security {#security}